charlie0129/blog/content/post/nfs-over-rdma/index.md

 ![IOPS vs Block Size for NFS over RDMA and TCP](plots/iops_avg.svg)

-For bandwidth, the average bandwidth for NFS over RDMA is higher (around 4x for small block sizes).
+For bandwidth, the average bandwidth for NFS over RDMA is significantly higher (around 4x for small block sizes).

 The reason why the difference is more significant when the block size is small (4-16) is that we are limited by the network bandwidth.
 Since we have a 25GbE network, the maximum bandwidth is around 2800 MiB/s so you can see that the bandwidth is capped at 2800 MiB/s for large block sizes and deep IO depths.
 If you have a faster network, you will see this 4x difference for larger block sizes as well.

 ![Bandwidth vs Block Size for NFS over RDMA and TCP](plots/bw_avg.svg)